ccollie/ValkeyMetrics/docs/commands/join.md

 #### How It Works
 For each sample in the left table, the join finds the closest matching value from the right table.
-- Specify `PRIOR` to match the using closest prior timestamp from the `right` series
+- `PRIOR` selects the last row in the right series whose timeseries is less than or equal to the left’s timestamp.
-- Specify `NEXT` (default) to match the using closest timestamp from the `right` series
+- `NEXT` (default) selects the first row in the right series whose timestamp is greater than or equal to the left’s timestamp.
+- `NEAREST` selects the last row in the right series whose timestamp is nearest to the left’s timestamp.

 `tolerance` sets a limit on how far apart the timestamps can be while still considering them a match.
 The tolerance can be specified as:
  - An integer representing milliseconds
  - A duration specified as a string, e.g. 2m

-If not specified, there is no tolerance limit (equivalent to an infinite tolerance) When set, JOIN ASOF will only match keys within the specified tolerance range.
-Any potential matches outside this range will be treated as no match12.
+If not specified, there is no tolerance limit (equivalent to an infinite tolerance).
+When set, JOIN ASOF will only match keys within the specified tolerance range.
+Any potential matches outside this range will be treated as no match.

 The tolerance works in conjunction with the 'direction' parameter.
  - For example, with direction= `PRIOR` (the default), it looks for the nearest timestamp within the tolerance range that is less